USS Pleiades (AK-46): A very dangerous convoy run

 Of those, convoys ON 67 in February and Convoy SC 107, which departed New York 24 October 1942, were the most hazardous.
 On 1 November, with five ships in each column, 9 column convoy SC 107 took departure from Canada for Iceland, and the United Kingdom.
 Shortly before 20:00, a wolfpack closed on the convoy, and, for almost 70 hours, struck at the columns, repeatedly scoring hits.
 At 18:37, 4 November, they sank their last ship and departed, having sunk 15, and damaged one other.

 Converted to general stores

 Steaming south, 25 July 1943, Pleiades spent August, September, and October on a Brazilian run, then, in mid-November returned to the North Atlantic to ply those waters again until June 1944.
 Converted to a general stores issue vessel, she joined Service Force, Atlantic, 3 July, and three weeks later departed Lynnhaven Roads for the Mediterranean.

 Supporting the invasion of Southern France

 She anchored at Naples, Italy, 17 August; discharged cargo there until 2 September; then, acting as flagship for a convoy of LCIs, got underway for southern France.
 Encountering a mistral en route, she delivered her charges to Saint-Tropez, 4 September.
-From the 5th through the 23rd, she distributed supplies to U.S. 8th Fleet units at St. Tropez, San Raphael, and Marseilles, then sailed to Bizerte, whence she returned to the United States, mooring at Boston, Massachusetts, 29 October.
+From the 5th through the 23rd, she distributed supplies to U.S. 8th Fleet units at St. Tropez, San Raphael, and Marseille, then sailed to Bizerte, whence she returned to the United States, mooring at Boston, Massachusetts, 29 October.